 Pet Assure allows pet owners to save on their pet's veterinary care, even pre-existing conditions.
 Click here to learn more.

 Pyothorax is a bacterial infection that causes pus to build up in the chest cavity (the space between the lungs and the ribs).
-Normally, the chest cavity has the lungs and a small amount of liquid for lubrication.
+Usually, the chest cavity has the lungs and a small amount of liquid for lubrication.
 If fluid fills up the entire space, the lungs cannot expand, and your cat will have difficulty breathing.
-Left untreated, pyothorax is fatal.
+Pyothorax is fatal if left untreated.

 - Wounds to the chest